Vietnam building deterrent against China in disputed seas with submarines

 TRAINING RUNS

-Vietnam is not wasting time getting to grips with its biggest ever arms purchase, the centerpiece of a naval expansion program that state media has kept largely under wraps.
+Vietnam is not wasting time getting to grips with its biggest ever arms purchase, the centrepiece of a naval expansion programme that state media has kept largely under wraps.

 A Vietnamese crew is training aboard its third Kilo in waters off St Petersburg ahead of its delivery to Cam Ranh Bay in November, Russia's Interfax news agency reported last month.